-A minimum 9 metres separation is to be provided between the windows of habitable rooms of facing units or adjacent existing dwellings.
+A minimum 9-metre separation is to be provided between the windows of habitable rooms of facing units or adjacent existing dwellings.
 This distance shall be increased to 12 metres for windows above first floor level.
 The separation distance may be reduced where it can be demonstrated to the satisfaction of Council that adequate privacy will be gained from:

 - landscape screening either by existing dense vegetation or new planting that can achieve a 75 per cent screening effectiveness within three (3) years;

 - · off-setting windows or splaying windows;

 - · provision of screens; and

-- provision of courtyard walls